 Tip: Choose the Full-page option to share your typeform as a URL that features a chat-style interface.
 You can also use Hidden Fields with this option.

-3. Click Design in the left-hand menu to add personal touches, like a chat avatar and a popover button color that matches your chat design:
+3. Click Design in the left-hand menu to add personal touches, like a chat avatar, a popover button color that matches your chat design, or a greeting message.

 5. Now, all that’s left to do is click Get the code to grab the embed code.
 You can then paste it into the proper location in your site code.